dcmi/dctap/TAPprimer.md

   * [Multiple options in a cell](#multiple-options-in-a-cell)
   * [Namespace declarations](#namespace-declarations)

-## Introduction to the Working Group Report
-The Dublin Core Metadata Terms ([DCMIT](#dcmit)) were early pioneers in the era of open vocabulary reuse.
-Contrasted to vocabularies that are only for a local use, open vocabularies provide terms that can be used across disparate applications, making sharing among metadata communities possible.
-DCMI terms are among the most frequently used vocabulary terms in shared metadata, often used in combination with terms from other vocabularies.
+# DCMI Specification for Tabular Application Profiles (TAP) Primer
+## Profile overview

-By its nature, the creation of a new metadata scheme from available open vocabularies creates what can be called an "application profile."
-(Also commonly called a "metadata application profile.")
-Application profiles provide the rules that govern the creation and reuse of metadata instances.
-Their function is both to *explain* the metadata but also to potentially *constrain* the metadata so that correct usage can be determined.
+By its nature, the creation of a new metadata scheme from available open vocabularies creates what can be called an application profile, which in this document is often shortened to "profile.”
+Application profiles provide the rules that govern the creation and reuse of metadata.
+Their function is both to explain the metadata but also to potentially constrain the metadata so that correct usage can be determined.
 A single profile can serve a variety of needs: metadata creation support, metadata validation, metadata exchange, metadata selection, and mapping between metadata from different sources.
 Application profiles need to be sharable so that data exchange between communities of practice can take place.
 There is, however, no current standard for the creation of application profiles such that they could be understood outside of the community within which they have been developed.

-The goal of this DCMI project is to create a standard format for a basic set of application profile functions.
-To be sure, application profiles can be quite complex and the range of use cases is broad.
-This present effort does not attempt to address all possible use cases, but in the same spirit of the Dublin Core Metadata Terms hopes to provide a basic set of functions that can be extended as needed.
-For more detailed and complex approaches, the validation languages [ShEx](https://shex.io) and [SHACL](https://www.w3.org/TR/shacl/) provide full functionality.

-It is our observation that a commonly used format used to express profiles is tabular, that is, tables with columns for data elements and the primary constraints of data type and cardinality.
-For that reason we have modeled our application profile description as a tabular file with an assumed underlying format of comma separated values ([CSV](https://tools.ietf.org/html/rfc4180)).
-This does not mean that profile development is limited to tabular data whose underlying data format is CSV; the data elements provided here can be expressed in other formats.
-It is also important to note that this model defines only the application profile and is silent on the data format of the instance data that the profile constrains.

-In creating this first version of the application profile we assumed that the profile would be describing and constraining instance data that is formated as RDF.
-For purely practical purposes we felt that this would be the most useful for the community served by DCMI.
-A subsequent step could include testing this approach for non-RDF data if there is an interest in that.

-## Goals
-The task group has been guided by these goals:
-* Our outcome should support the creation of a simple profile of describing entities and property/value pairs
-* That the profile can be rendered in a table or spreadsheet
-* That the profile can express basic constraints (such as cardinality and value types)
-* It will be designed (initially) to profile RDF instance data
-* It can be transformed into a schema or program that can be used to validate instance metadata

-# DC Tabular Application Profile (TAP) Primer
-## Profile overview

-The purpose of a profile is to define and constrain the property/value pairs describing a resource in instance metadata.
-These instance data pairs are statements about some thing that the metadata describes, and may be grouped into distinct graphs describing a particular resource.
-For example, in metadata that describes books and their authors, books and authors are each resources with their respective descriptive statements; in metadata for college courses there could be graphs for courses, professors, and students.
-The profile provides rules governing the creation and use of the metadata, listing properties, their cardinality, valid value types, and giving labels and notes to aid the reader of the profile.
+A profile is created to define and constrain the property/value pairs that are used in metadata to describe resources.
+The DC TAP provides a vocabulary and format for creating profiles.
+The property/value pairs are statements about some thing that the metadata describes, and may be grouped into distinct graphs describing a particular resource.
+For example, in metadata that describes books and their authors, books and authors are both resources with their respective descriptive statements; in metadata for college courses there could be graphs for courses, professors, and students.
+A profile provides rules governing the creation and use of the metadata, listing properties, their cardinality, valid value types, and giving labels and notes to aid the reader of the profile.

 Only the columns for profile elements that are needed must be included in the profile and only the propertyID is required.
 The order of the columns is not significant; they are identified by their column headers.